Unified.to

 IntegrationReadable propertiesWritable propertiesWebhook event types

 Two things in that table are rare in this category.
-QuickBooks Desktop — still running a large share of US SMB accounting — has 121 readable and 60 writable properties; most unified APIs skip Desktop entirely.
-And NetSuite, the platform every vendor lists and few support deeply, carries 102 writable properties and 20 event types.
+QuickBooks Desktop — still running a large share of US SMB accounting — has 121 readable and 50 writable properties; few unified APIs publish Desktop's field-level support.
+And NetSuite, the platform every vendor lists and few support deeply, carries 96 writable properties and 20 event types.

 Then the writes that matter, by object, with field counts on the core ledgers:

 Journal entry write is the depth signal worth checking on any vendor: it's the operation that touches the general ledger directly, the one sync platforms most often gate or route through async jobs, and the one finance teams scrutinize hardest.
-It's supported here across every major ledger, with the source system enforcing that lines balance.
+It's supported across every major ledger here, with the source system enforcing that lines balance — deep on NetSuite and Zoho Books, and limited to a single writable field on Xero and Sage Intacct, because that's what those ledgers' own APIs expose.
+The grid shows you which, per integration, before you build.
+(Contact writes show the same shape: broad across most ledgers, unavailable on Sage Intacct, which the matrix marks rather than hides.)

 The full per-field grid — every object, every integration, every property — is in the capability matrix.
-No other accounting unified API publishes one.
-The matrix is the bake-off, already run.
+No other accounting unified API publishes a per-field write capability matrix: which fields are writable, read-only, and required on create, per integration.

 Data freshness: what "real-time" means here